webpack/webpack.js.org/src/content/contribute/writing-a-scaffold.md

   - pranshuchittora
 ---

-Welcome to an demonstration of the new `webpack init` feature!
-To view what we are building today, simply do `webpack init webpack-scaffold-demo`.
+Welcome to the demonstration of the new `webpack init` command!
+To view what we are building today, run `webpack init webpack-scaffold-demo`.
 This demo will show you how to build your own webpack scaffold.
 Let's start by creating a file named `generator.js`.